KristineYW/KristineYW.github.io/_posts/2020-04-30-Vaccinating-in-the-21st-Century.md

 ---

 There is a general, happy consensus that life expectancy is increasing around the world as child mortality is going down.
-Does this mean that vaccinations are no longer mandatory, or does it still play a role in the 21st century?
+Does this mean that vaccinations are no longer necessary, or does it still have a role in the 21st century?

 Check out my new post on [medium](https://medium.com/@ywang03/do-vaccines-really-have-any-effect-on-life-and-death-9dfd71e4e529/) to find out more about vaccination through data.